 Voice Over for Healthcare Systems & Academic Hospitals

-In the world of medical voice-over, one needs to have an authoritative and trustworthy voice when explaining advancements in modern medicine to highly trained doctors and professionals.
-Comprehension of complex material, fluency in medical terminology, and a delivery tailored to healthcare providers is essential.
-At the same time, audiences — including children and seniors — benefit from a voiceover style that is sensitive to their unique needs, perhaps with a slower delivery, or more empathic tone.
+In the world of medical voice-over, one needs to have an authoritative and trustworthy voice when explaining advancements in modern medicine.
+Even for highly trained doctors and professionals.
+Comprehension of complex material, fluency in medical terminology, and delivery tailored to healthcare providers are essential.
+At the same time, audiences, including children and seniors benefit from a voiceover style that is sensitive to their unique needs.
+That could mean a slower delivery or a more empathic tone.

 Narration for Medical Advertising Agencies & Video Production Studios

 Medical marketing and healthcare ad agencies produce projects using voiceover actors all the time.
-They have a depth of knowledge and experience with technical and scientific content, in-house medical expertise, medical writers, and creative artists who are experts in all forms of animation.
-As a voiceover artist, it’s both exciting and rewarding when invited to team up with these producers; the voice that communicates brand messages, new science, patient training, 3D animations, mobile apps, and web content is a critical piece of their state-of-the-art video productions.
+They have a depth of knowledge and experience with technical and scientific content.
+They use in-house medical expertise, medical writers, and creative artists who are experts in all forms of animation.
+As a voiceover artist, it’s both exciting and rewarding when invited to team up with these experts.
+The voice that communicates brand messages and web content is a critical piece of their state-of-the-art video productions.
+This also includes new science, patient training, 3D animations, and mobile apps.

 The Right Tone for Explaining Medical Devices

 Medical device advertising is a growing industry, which uses voiceovers to explain surgical procedures and how medical devices function.
 In narrating videos about the mode-of-action of medical products, a clear and concise “peer” voice is necessary.
-Technical narrations like these require an understanding of how things work, and a subtle level of excitement around why they are important and worth learning about.
+Technical narrations like these require an understanding of how things work.
+It also needs a subtle level of excitement around why they are important and worth learning about.

-Now companies are taking a new approach and speaking directly to their potential patients, and this B2C (Business-to-Consumer) style requires a softer, confidently conversational style of voiceover.
+Now companies are taking a new approach and speaking directly to their potential patients.
+This B2C (Business-to-Consumer) style requires a softer, confidently conversational style of voiceover.